 The lymphatic system cycles fluids with toxins from our tissues and intestines, it is a key component of the immune system

 Similar to the circulatory system, the lymphatic system is a network of vessels that transport lymph fluid and pathogen fighting cells to the tissues of the body.
 However, it does not have a heart to pump it so it requires movement in order to flow properly.

 Lymph vessels are very thin so it is easy for them to become partially clogged by dead cells and proteins or constricted by surrounding connective tissue tensions.
 For lymphatic drainage, gentle techniques are applied to release tissue tension to encourage lymph fluids to release clearing the internal clogs.

 The intestinal lymphatic system serves vital functions in the regulation of tissue fluid homeostasis, immune surveillance, and the transport of nutrients, and conversely this system is affected by, and directly contributes to disease processes within the intestine.
 Lymphatic Drainage Massage and Visceral Manipulation work well together to improve overall immunity and fluid clearing.

-Most people are unaware of the invaluable healing support massage modalities can offer, Visceral Manipulation is a key therapy to alleviate and sometime promote a cure for many symptoms of the gut and improve function of the internal organ of the abdomen.
+Most people are unaware of the invaluable healing support massage modalities can offer, Visceral Manipulation is a key therapy to alleviate and in many cases promote a cure for many symptoms of the gut as well as improving function of the internal organs of the abdomen.